-Fairtrade ambassador Melissa Hemsley bakes tahini and chocolate chip cookies with fellow cook Rosie Birkett for Fairtrade Fortnight.
+In case you missed it this last year, Fairtrade ambassador Melissa Hemsley baked tahini and chocolate chip cookies with fellow ambassador and cook Rosie Birkett.

 Find the cookie recipe below the video.

 - 2 eggs (or one large mashed ripe Fairtrade banana for a vegan version)

 - 4 tbsp maple syrup

 - 2 tsp Fairtrade vanilla extract (buy Fairtrade vanilla extract from Co-op, Ocado and Tesco)